 - Steam the sweet potato: Fill a steamer pot with about an inch of water and bring to a boil over high heat on the stovetop.
 Meanwhile, cut the sweet potato into 1/2-inch thick rounds, then in quarters (or eighths if it's a very wide potato), add to steamer basket, cover, and steam for about 8 minutes, or until easily pierced with a fork.

-- Make the liquid base: While that steams, add water, almond butter, date, vanilla extract, cinnamon and salt to a bullet blender.
+- Make the liquid base: While that steams, add water, almond butter, protein powder, date, vanilla extract, cinnamon and salt to a bullet blender.
 Blend until smooth, about 30 seconds.

 - When the sweet potato is steamed, add that to the blender, along with the liquified coconut oil,** and blend until smooth, another 30-60 seconds.

-- Spoon sweet potato pudding into a glass container, top with 2-3 toppings.
+- Spoon sweet potato pudding into a glass container, top with blueberries, cacao nibs, and pumpkin seeds.
 Cover and refrigerate at least 1 hour, until ready to eat.

 **My favorite combo is blueberries, pumpkin seeds or almonds, and cacao nibs.
 But, feel free to throw on whatever you have on hand.

 ***To liquify coconut oil, place the glass jar in a warm water bath, or simply scoop out the amount of oil you need, and warm that in an appropriate container in the microwave or stovetop.